Home Page Introduction Tree Index Tree Pages

 Mr. E. McKernon CHS - Mr McKernon.jpg (12550 bytes) Our 4th form teacher - an Irishman whom I remember referring to as Scottish in a school essay.
 One of my most embarrassing moments was reading out that essay.
 Standing in front of the class reading your essay was bad enough without everyone laughing at you.
 I was never very good at recognising Celtic accents (still can't).

 Mr. G. Pye (physical training) He was a good sort.
 PT generally meant football in the winter and cricket in the summer.
 We had to travel to the YMCA sport grounds (by Pebble Mill - I remember seeing the new BBC centre being built at the time).
 If it was cold or wet, Mr Pye used to ask if we wanted to go the "long way round" to get there.
 (Of course we did).
-My overriding memory is of being crammed in the back of the minibus (often sitting on the floor) and we all used to sing "Lily The Pink" which was very popular at the time.
-On the lines "Brother Tony was known to be boney" we all used to point at Tony Whitehouse.
-Someone used to get pointed at for "Jennifer Eccles had terrible freckles" but I can't recall who (probably Tim Stafford).
+My overriding memory is of being crammed in the back of the minibus (often sitting on the floor) and we all used to sing The Scaffold's"Lily The Pink" which was very popular at the time.
 A couple of times we went swimming - at Greenmore College.
 Mr Pye was the one created some of the nicknames like Neil "Smudger" Smythe and "Speedy Gonzales" for Peter Eckersley.

 Mrs. Reece (music) I still have my Chigwell music book.
 It is a note book with all the songs we learned written in.
 I used to enjoy singing and still do.
 I had a good voice as a boy soprano and could sing reasonably in tune.
 Mrs Reece would recite the words for us to write down, then teach us the song (playing the piano) bit by bit.